-RAN backhauls describe the end-to-end RAN connections between the BTS or Node-B at the cell site and the BSC or RNC.
+RAN backhauls describe the end-to-end RAN connections between the BTS or Node-B at the cell site and the BSC or RNC at the aggregation site.

 Collectively, nodes, interfaces, cards, and RAN backhauls and shorthauls are known as managed objects.